 The school's system for observing and assessing the progress of individual children will provide information about areas where a child is not progressing satisfactorily.
-Under these circumstances, teachers may need to consult the SENCO to consider what else might be done.
-This review might lead to the conclusion that the pupil requires help over and above that which is normally available through quality first teaching within a differentiated curriculum.
+Under these circumstances, teachers may need to consult the SENDCo to consider what else might be done.
+This review might lead to the conclusion that the pupil requires help over and above that which is normally available through universal high quality teaching within an adapted curriculum and inclusive environment.

 The key test of the need for action is that current rates of progress are inadequate.

 Adequate progress can be identified as that which: